Film watched: Laserblast

 - Running Gag:

-- References to Leonard Maltin's 2½-star review of the movie, culminating in the 'bots spending the credits comparing the score to other movies in one of Maltin's books, coming to the conclusion that Maltin apparently considers Laserblast to be a better movie than Hannah And Her Sisters, Taxi Driver and Being There and as good as Unforgiven and Sophie's Choice.
+- References to Leonard Maltin's 2½-star review of the film, culminating in the guys spending the credits comparing the score to other movies in one of Maltin's books, coming to the conclusion that Maltin apparently considers Laserblast to be better than Hannah and Her Sisters, Taxi Driver and Being There and as good as Unforgiven and Sophie's Choice.

-- The criticism Maltin got about the reviews went mainstream, and subsequent editions of his annual review books dropped the movie's rating.
+- The criticism Maltin got for the reviews went mainstream, and subsequent editions of his annual review books dropped the film's rating, though it has been brought back since then.

 - Jokes about Billy's unimpressive Seventies lifestyle and how familiar it must be for Mike.